hironoda/redmine_append_users_display_format/README.md

 This is the Redmine (Project manage system) plug-in which the users display format is appended.

 It can use users custom field of affiliation for users display.

-The last 4 of the users display format choices are for Japanese.
+It also corresponds to the display of names for Japan.

 ## Version